pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 or command.
 They define:

-* Characteristics of the WBEM server against which the commands are to be executed (i.e url, default-namespace, security parameters, etc.).
+* Characteristics of the WBEM server against which the commands are to be executed (i.e url, default CIM namespace, security parameters, etc.).
   See :ref:`Defining the WBEM Server`
 * Operation behavior of pywbemtools for requests; i.e. using the pull vs. the :term:`traditional operations` and defined in :ref:`Pywbemcli and the DMTF pull operations`, and the client side timeout.
   See :ref:`Controlling operation behavior and monitoring operations`
 * Execution options to monitor the requests and responses(statistics keeping, and logging of operations) and to display the results like output formats.
   See :ref:`Controlling operation behavior and monitoring operations`  and :ref:`Controlling result output formats`
 * General options to show the pywbemtools version, and display help for any of